Skip to content

 2. Choose 'All products' from the dropdown.

 Product Filters are found on the right side menu of the Product Overview page.
-There are two filter types: Attributes and Relationships.
-These can be used together to narrow your selection.

 Attribute Filters